atlassian-labs/data-center-terraform/docs/docs/development/HOW_TO_START.md

     brew install pre-commit
     ```

     In a terminal, change the directory to the repository root and run `pre-commit install`.
-Now install [TFLint](https://github.com/terraform-linters/tflint).

     ```shell
     brew install tflint